instaclustr/terraform-provider-instaclustr/docs/resources/kafka_topic.md

 There are two use cases for updating a Kafka topic's configs.
 1. Providing all the possible configs in resource, and modify the ones you want to update.
 Then keeping all the configs in the resource.
 2. Providing some configs (not all) you want to update, and then keep only these configs in the resource.

-Terraform always detects that there is an update in case 2 if you run the plan again.
-Although Terraform detects an update, we make sure that there will not be a real update request if the configs in the resources are not changed.

 ### Case 1 example
 ```terraform